pejuaderogba12-design/mark-down/README.md

 > Useful information that users should know, even when skimming content.

 >  [!TIP]
-> Helpful advice for doing things better all more easily.
+> Helpful advice for doing things better and more easily.

 > [!IMPORTANT]
 > Key information users need to know to achieve their goal.